 Another message that I took home is to empower the people others around me (whether it be at home, work, uni or even travelling).
 Kemi had set a living example of what is possible when we are empowered and inspired to build a solid foundation for self-love and feeling great about themselves, which then ripples into all areas of our lives.

-What makes a great salad is the dressing and once you learn how to make basic dressing, the possibilities of salad become endless.
-Also, you can even make unique dressings and you’ll never want to buy the super market.
+What makes a great salad is the dressing and once you learn how to make a basic dressing, the possibilities of salad become endless.
+Also, you can even make unique dressings and you’ll never want to buy the supermarket.
 The advantage of making your own dressing is that it is cheaper and you can control the flavour.
 This recipe was adapted from Kemi’s Raw kitchen.
 For this recipe, the sesame oil is the key ingredient which provides that nutty and aromatic flavour to the dish.
-Another highlight of the dish is the diversity of colours which makes it a crime to consume.
+Another highlight of the dish is the diversity of colours.

 The salad has a unique texture where the red cabbage and capsicum and snow provides that crunchiness and you can taste the subtle gingeriness (if that’s even a word) which does not overpower the flavour of the honey or sesame oil.
 To top it off, I garnished the salad with both white and black sesame seeds.
 (If you don’t like red cabbage, you can use savoury cabbage as an alternative).
-This can be used either used as a side dish or I would even combine this with soba noodles and this would be the perfect summer meal).
+This can be used either used as a side dish or I would even combine this with soba noodles.

-Achieving our purpose can be seen as solving a jig saw puzzle, a piece may represent each step towards our goal like getting a career in your field or meeting a person, etc. Over time, when we strive to towards our purpose with tenacity, we will combine the pieces of the jigsaw and finally see it completed and tell others how we assembled our jigsaw puzzle (dream).
+Achieving our purpose can be seen as solving a jigsaw puzzle, a piece may represent each step towards our goal of getting a career in your field or meeting a person, etc. Over time, when we strive towards our purpose with tenacity, we will combine the pieces of the jigsaw and finally see it completed and tell others how we assembled our jigsaw puzzle (dream).